*See La Puerta Rules and Regs page to see the policies for visiting La Puerta Natural Burial Ground*

 Can the cremains of a loved one or pet be buried with me?

-Cremains of loved ones or pets may be buried with a person at the time of burial at no additional charge.
-However, cremains must be in a biodegradable container or scattered directly into the grave prior to closing the grave.
+Cremains of loved ones or pets may be buried with a person at the time of burial.
+An administrative fee would be added for the documentation of the interment.
+Pet cremains would not require an administration fee.
+Cremains must be in a biodegradable container or scattered directly into the grave prior to closing the grave.

 Are there sections of La Puerta that have been consecrated or blessed?